Q42/ValidationKit/README.md

 # ValidationKit

-A lightweight Swift library for validating user input, for example in forms.
+A lightweight Swift library for validating and normalizing user input, for example in forms.

 ## Usage